-Comment [RMAC 05265]: The RMAC
+Comment [RMAC 05265]: The RMAC recommends that the County transition Institutional

 A River Use Permit is required for any person, outfitter, organization, club, school or institution that sponsors or organizes river use activity on the South Fork of the American River that falls within under the definition of commercial use.
 The recreation programs of schools, universities and colleges must comply with the requirement for a River Use Permit if the program meets the commercial definition.